La Mancha, Spain

 Charity donation made to Born Free Foundation for every bottle sold.

-Sourced from a well-established organic estate in central Spain, Wild Thing Merlot offers an instantly appealing mix of damson plum and blackberry fruit.
+Sourced from a well-established organic estate in central Spain, Wild Thing Merlot is a beautiful Spanish wine that offers an instantly appealing mix of damson plum and blackberry fruit.
 Supple, pure, relaxed and juicy it is intended for immediate drinking.
 The light, ripe tannins mean that the wine can be enjoyed on its own or with many of your favourite cheese dishes.

 The Born Free Foundation is working worldwide to save animals lives, stop suffering, rescue individuals and protect species.
 By buying Wild Thing you are helping our international wildlife charity take action for lions, elephants, tigers, gorillas, wolves, bears, dolphins and much more.
 Thank you!

 'Wild Thing' has been developed exclusively for The Born Free Foundation by Vintage Roots.
 The name and label have been specially chosen to reflect how the wine is not only there to be enjoyed, but also to raise funds for wildlife.
 'The name Wild Thing so perfectly reflects the wines' organic origins and the company's concern for the environment and wildlife.
 We are thrilled that Wild Thing is to be sold in aid of Born Free to directly benefit conservation and animal welfare.
 I believe it fully deserves to be one of the most sought after and popular new organic wines' said Virginia McKenna OBE, Founder of Born Free.